-If you already have a good understanding of what they are and how to create one, now you might be wondering why buyer personas are important for you and how they can help your business.
+If you already have a good understanding of what they are and how to create one, now you might be wondering why buyer personas are important and how they can help your business.
+A persona is a fictional representation of your real customers.
 At it's most basic, understanding your customer will help you better understand how to sell your product or service.
 By understanding who your customer is, what they value, etc. you will understand them and how you can fit into their life.
 There are five overall ways that developing a buyer persona for your ideal customer can help you better sell to them.
 Let's look at each item separately and then address how they can all work together.

 Identify needs and wantsBy evaluating the goals, challenges and objections we uncovered in the persona development stage, we know what they need from our business and what they want out of a company.
 Understanding these things is crucial in understanding how to sell to them and what you should offer them.
 It might even lead you to identify opportunities to develop new products or services to solve other problems they might have!